NitorCreations/OperationChina2013/README.md

 The video integration is a bit tricky since Java 8 javafx that is running on the raspberry pi can't run it out of the box.
 What happens is that the build script records the position of the video placeholder image and at runtime the presentation extracts the video into a temporary file.
-Then when the slide is traversed it zooms in on the placeholder and runs ```videoplayer {temporaryfile}```.
+Then when you navigate away from the the slide it zooms in on the placeholder and runs ```videoplayer {temporaryfile}```.
 On my Raspberry Pi this script is in ```/usr/bin/videoplayer```:

 ```
 #!/bin/bash